 Useful recommendations on how to have an effective project portfolio management

 As you can see, PPM is not a simple or regular thing: it is a choice of a real working strategy that has a direct impact on the entire business.
-The success depends not only the present working experience and knowledge – there are many factors and routine activities that are important too.
+Success depends not only on the present working experience and knowledge – there are many factors and routine activities that are important too.